 Palmer is hoping metallurgical results due out soon will provide some clues.

-In the meantime Probe is pressing ahead with grassroots exploration, and in recent months has been getting between 0.3 gram gold per tonne and 3.4 grams gold per tonne from grab samples taken near its outcrop discovery.
+In the meantime Probe is pressing ahead with grassroots exploration and in recent months has been getting between 0.3-3.4 grams gold per tonne from grab samples taken near its outcrop discovery.

-"There's a lot of potential on the belt for new targets," Palmer says, explaining that Timiskaming sediments often show a spatial association with large-scale Archean lode gold deposits, such as those found in the mining camps of Timmins, Kirkland Lake, Hemlo and Red Lake.
-"Between now and Christmas we're going to make some headway on exploration."
+“There’s a lot of potential on the belt for new targets,” Palmer says, explaining that Timaskaming sediments often show a spatial association with large-scale Archean lode gold deposits such as those found in the mining camps of Timmins, Kirkland Lake, Hemlo and Red Lake.
+“Between now and Christmas we’re going to make some headway on exploration.”

-In September Probe released more assay results from its drill program demonstrating significant intervals of gold mineralization, including a high-grade zone averaging 10.9 grams gold over 7 metres, and carrying a one-metre interval grading 57 grams gold.
+In late September Probe released more assay results from its drill program demonstrating significant intervals of gold mineralization including a high-grade zone averaging 10.9 grams gold over 6.6 metres, including a one-metre interval grading 57 grams gold.

-As Palmer sees it, there are few, if any, stumbling blocks to advancing the project.
-Environmental permitting, which is expected to take a year, is already underway, as are discussions with the three First Nations communities near Chapleau.
+As Palmer sees it there are few if any stumbling blocks to advancing the project.
+Environmental permitting, which is expected to take about a year, is already underway, as are discussions with the three First Nations communities near Chapleau.

-Probe has also committed to training, communication and business development with the First Nations, agreeing to give 50,000 common shares of the company to each of the three groups vesting over a period of 18 months.
+Probe has also committed to training, communication and business development with the First Nations and agreed to give 50,000 common shares of the company to each of the three groups vesting over a period of 18 months.

-"Our work has received a lot of support here," Palmer says, noting that some of the First Nations are talking about setting up a company that would offer services to the mining company.
+“Our work has received a lot of support here, which is a nice thing,” Palmer says, noting that some of the First Nations are now talking about setting up a company that would offer services to the mining company.

-The residents of Chapleau could use the work.
-In its heyday, the small settlement in the Cochrane township within the Martel forest boasted three lumber mills and a population of 5,000.
-Today the town is home to 2,500 people and just one lumber mill.
+Certainly residents of Chapleau could use the work.
+In its heyday the small town in Cochrane Township situated inside the Martel Forest boasted three lumber mills and a population of 5,000.
+Today the town is home to about 2,500 people and just one lumber mill.

-One of the big question marks analysts seem to have concerns whether Probe can successfully acquire all of the land that it will need to take the project forward.
-While Palmer says the company has "got all the critical pieces" of land that it needs, he admits that Probe is holding discussions with several private owners, including a private forestry company, which owns between 20 sq. km and 30 sq. km of land to the east of the project.
-It has already completed one deal with the company and hopes to negotiate others.
+One of the big question marks analysts seem to have is whether Probe can successfully acquire all of the land that it will need to take the project forward.
+While Palmer says the company has “got all the critical pieces” of land that it needs, he admits Probe is still holding discussions with several private owners including a private forestry company, which owns between 20 or 30 sq km of land to the east of the project and with whom it has already completed one deal and hopes to negotiate others.
 But Palmer is all about the soft sell.
-"We want to develop our relationship with them," he says.
-"We don't want to pressure people."
+“We want to develop our relationship with them,” he says, “we don’t want to pressure people.”

-But Probe Mines is more than Borden Lake, and the company has several other assets that store value, including its Black Creek chromite deposit in the McFaulds Lake and Ring of Fire areas in northern Ontario.
+But Probe Mines is more than Borden Lake and the company has several other assets that store value including its Black Creek chromite deposit in the McFaulds Lake or Ring of Fire area of northern Ontario.

-Black Creek extends into the Black Thor claim owned by Cliffs Natural Resources, and owing to a small displacement fault, it is also 200 metres away from Cliffs' other large chromite deposit, Big Daddy.
-Cliffs acquired junior explorer Spider Resources in 2010 to take a majority interest, now 73.5%, in the Big Daddy deposit, and has been the operator since March.
-KWG Resources (KWG-V) owns the remainder.
+Black Creek extends into the Black Thor claim owned by Cliffs Natural Resources and due to a small displacement fault is also probably just about one or two hundred metres away from Cliffs’ other large chromite deposit, Big Daddy.
+(Cliffs acquired junior explorer Spider Resources in 2010 to take a majority interest (now 73.5%) in the Big Daddy deposit and since March is the operator.
+KWG Resources (KWG-V) owns the remainder.)

-That's good news for Probe, because Black Thor is the largest known deposit of chromite in North America, with inferred resources of 69.5 million tonnes at a grade of 31.9% chromite.
-Big Daddy contains an indicated resource of 23.2 million tonnes averaging 40.66% chromite, and inferred resources equal 16.3 million tonnes averaging 39.09% chromite.
-Black Creek has measured and indicated resources of 8.65 million tonnes averaging 37.41% chromite, and inferred resources of 1.6 million tonnes with 37.78% chromite.
+That’s good news for Probe because Black Thor is the largest known deposit of chromite in North America and has inferred resources of 69.5 million tonnes at a grade of about 31.9% chromite.
+Big Daddy contains an indicated resource of 23.2 million tonnes averaging 40.66% chromite and inferred resources equal 16.3 million tonnes averaging 39.09% chromite.
+Black Creek has measured and indicated resources of 8.65 million tonnes averaging 37.41% chromite and inferred resources of 1.6 million tonnes of 37.78% chromite.

-Cliffs plans to develop Black Thor first, given that it is thicker and closer to surface than the Big Daddy deposit.
-But it will have to spend hundreds of millions of dollars to build the road, rail and power infrastructure that it will need.
-The deposits are more than 300 km north of the province's existing road and rail networks.
-In a project update earlier this year, Cliffs announced that if prefeasibility and feasibility studies prove favourable, production at Black Thor could start as early as 2015.
+Cliffs plans to develop Black Thor first given that it is thicker and closer to surface than the Big Daddy deposit.
+But it will have to spend hundreds of millions of dollars to build the road, rail and power infrastructure it will need given that the deposits are more than 300 km north of the province’s existing road and rail networks.
+In a project update earlier this year Cliffs announced that if prefeasibility and feasibility studies prove favorable, production at Black Thor could start as early as 2015.